About the Award

 Each year, the Carol Weisman and Gary Chase Gender Based Research Award recognizes the best abstract in Women and Gender Health as submitted to annual Interest Group Meetings or the Annual Research Meeting (ARM).

-While in prior years the award had been open only to those submitting to the Women and Gender Health IG, this year, the award will be open to anyone who submitted a gender-based abstract to either the 2017 Annual Research Meeting or any of the 2017 Interest Groups Meetings.
+The award is open to anyone who submitted a gender-based abstract to either the Annual Research Meeting or any of the Pre-Conference Sessions.

 - Students (doctoral students, health professions students and trainees including residents and fellows) are strongly encouraged to submit their abstracts using the same submitter for the student Carol Weisman and Gary Chase award.